For those that don’t know, Google Search Quality Guidelines is a 150-page document for Google’s search quality evaluators.

 - Content that promotes hate or violence

-Now, all that background information and terminology should count for something.
-So below, we translated these into actionable tips you can add to your own content marketing and SEO strategy.
+With all that background information and terminology, how does this affect you and your website’s results on search engine results pages (SERPs)?
+Below, we translated this information into actionable tips you can add to your own content marketing and SEO strategy.

 Some characteristics of a good quality Google website are that it: